Apex Wildlife and Leisure Park

 The Chairman of the Group is at the office most Wednesday afternoons.

 Some years ago a wild flower area was created but this proved not to be a success.
 We were told that the ground was too fertile and the grass that grew overtook the flowers.

 A grant of £9,000 has been given from 'Breathing Places' 2007 and the first part of work was done in October 2007.
 The old grass was cleared and baled and ground prepared.
 A sack of Yellow Rattle seeds was scattered over the area by children from Beechfield Infant School and St. Johns VC Junior School.

-It is planned to have the children back in spring 2008 to plant plugs of wild flowers - once the yellow rattle has dealt with the grass problem.
+The children came back in spring 2008 to plant plugs of wild flowers - once the yellow rattle had dealt with the grass problem.